Faso-main/README/Node_Nginx_SSL.md

 sudo nano /etc/nginx/sites-available/default
 ```

-Add the following to the location part of the server block
+Add the following to the LOCATION part of the server block

 ```bash
     server_name yourdomain.com www.yourdomain.com;